Stay fire safe when cooking

 Reduce the risk of having a cooking fire

-There are four things you can do to reduce your risk of cooking fire.
+Four things you can do to reduce your risk of cooking fire.

-- Use a cooking timer – distraction (and falling asleep) whilst cooking can cause a fire, so reduce your chance of distraction by using a timer.
+- Use a cooking timer.
+Distraction (and falling asleep) whilst cooking can cause a fire, so reduce your chance of distraction by using a timer.
 Take the timer with you if you need to leave the room, so you can always hear it.

-- Keep your cooking area tidy – we attend many fires caused by items around the cooker catching fire, such as tea towels, kitchen towels and chopping boards.
+- Keep your cooking area tidy.
+We attend many fires caused by items around the cooker catching fire, such as tea towels, kitchen towels and chopping boards.

 - Use less oil or even better, use the oven instead.
 Oil catches fire easily, so use as little as possible.